 Having said that, globally, there are not many regulations, which forms the contours of the work done by independent contractors.
 There are unions, websites, intermediaries that stipulate their own laws but there is not much from a legal perspective.
 Keeping this in mind, we suggest some regulations, which could help the freelance ecosystem.
 Until the time our legal system catches up with this model of work, perhaps the community would do well to adopt these contours for itself.
 Below are the submissions:

 The definition of a freelancer: It is important to define who is a freelancer.
 A freelancer could be defined as someone who works for a client on project/need basis and not an employee of the client.
 He works for a predetermined fee for his services, which is agreed upon by both parties.
 The Wikipedia defines a freelancer as a person who is self-employed and is not necessarily committed to a particular employer long-term.
-An independent contractor could be a person or corporation, which provides goods or services to another organisation.
+An independent contractor could be a person or corporation, which provides goods or services to another organization.
 In the US, such a contract may be subject to the laws of agency, which the contractor performs work as an agent of the principal client.

 Social security for freelancers: The government can look at separate benefits for freelance professionals.
-Since freelancers do not get the benefits of provident fund or insurance benefits from their clients, the industry can look at how the freelance pool in the economy could be covered by social security.
+Since freelancers do not get the benefits of the provident fund or insurance benefits from their clients, the industry can look at how the freelance pool in the economy could be covered by social security.
 In the US, the self-employed individuals pay self-employed tax, which refers to social security and Medicare taxes.

-Minimum wage and working hours: The labour law only defines the minimum allowances for employees.
+Minimum wage and working hours: The labor law only defines the minimum allowances for employees.
 There are no rules as far as contractual services are concerned and this should be looked at.
 The minimum wage could be defined on a time basis or type of work basis.
 This can be done in consultation with the members of the industry and representatives of the contractor economy.
 Currently, minimum wage does not apply to contractual services.

 Incentives for freelancing: For clients, the cost of employing a freelancer is much lesser than that of employing a member of staff since the freelancer does not need office infrastructure, is not entitled to social security etc. The corporate sector can look at incentives like minimum billable hours, travel incentives, insurance coverage etc. In a country like India, since the government is laying emphasis on skill development, incentives like tax breaks and health insurance etc. will encourage this model of work.